utshomax/postman-docs/src/pages/docs/sending-requests/websocket/listen-to-socketio-events.md

     url: "https://blog.postman.com/postman-now-supports-socket-io/"
 ---

 In Socket.IO, you have the ability to listen to specific events.
-The **Response** pane will display the received events for which you've added listeners.
-Events will be color-coded by event to make them easier to find.
+The **Response** pane displays the received events for which you’ve added listeners.
+Events are color coded by event to make them easier to find.

 To listen to a new event, do the following: